xpack/web-jekyll/pages/core/xcdl/home.md

 ## Introduction

-The [XCDL project](https://github.com/xcdl) defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
+The [XCDL project](https://xpack.github.io/xcdl/outdated) defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
 It is inspired by eCos CDL and also incorporates some ARM CMSIS Pack concepts.
 The primary projects to benefit from XCDL are:

-- [xPacks](https://github.com/xpacks) (as repository for packages/components)
+- [xPacks](https://github.com/xpacks/) (as repository for packages/components)
-- [µOS++ IIIe](http://micro-os-plus.livius.net/) (as content for the components)
+- [µOS++ IIIe](http://github.com/micro-os-plus/) (as content for the components)
-- [GNU ARM Eclipse](http://gnuarmeclipse.github.io/)  (as graphical tools to manage the components).
+- [Eclipse Embedded CDT](https://github.com/eclipse-embed-cdt/)  (as graphical tools to manage the components).

-The XCDL project is hosted on [GitHub](https://github.com/xcdl).
+The XCDL project was initially hosted on [GitHub](https://github.com/xcdl/), but now it is part of the xPack project.

 ## Credits